JiyaJac/Nutri-Wise/README.md

 Sign Up Page
 ![image](https://github.com/user-attachments/assets/68f09299-d211-409f-8017-ea9470c03a36)
-This helps you sign up to NUTRITRACK by entering your login credentials.
+This helps you sign up for NUTRITRACK by entering your login credentials.

 ![Screenshot3](Add screenshot 3 here with proper name) *Add caption explaining what this shows*